SymfonyCasts/symfony6/sfcasts/ep1/turbo.md

-# Turbo: Supercharge you App
+# Turbo: Supercharge your App

 Welcome to the *final* chapter of our intro to Symfony 6 tutorial.
 If you're watching this, you're crushing it!
 And it's time to celebrate by installing one more package